anusii/podnotes/exercises/Ex4_PODsAppDevGettingStarted.md

 - [More resources](#more)

-This exercise provides resources to get started developings PODs based apps with Flutter.
+This exercise provides resources to install Flutter and get started developing PODs based apps with Flutter.

-You will have the opportunity to build and run the Podnotes app on your local machine, and add features to the Podnotes app.
+You will have the opportunity to build and run the Podnotes app on your local machine, and add small features to the Podnotes app.

 You do not need to run a Solid server, as the Podnotes app uses the Community Solid Server open source software running on the Solid Community AU server https://pods.solidcommunity.au